aiokitchen/aiomisc/docs/source/tutorial.rst

 If the blocking function runs for a long time, or even indefinitely, in other words, if the cost of creating a thread is insignificant compared to the workload, then you can use the decorator ``aiomisc.threaded_separate``.

+The decorator starts a new thread not associated with any pool.
+Тhe thread will be terminated after the function execution is done.

 .. code-block:: python